Submitting a Bug Report

 core, sometimes it has a PID (process ID) appended to it

+Once you’ve the core you can analyze it.
 In order to analyze the core file you need to install the

 (gdb) bt #0 0x00007fff96a6ee42 in __semwait_signal () #1 0x00007fff92d55dea in nanosleep () #2 0x00000001060d7601 in _ntopSleepMSWhileSameState (file=0x105fa8d82 "main.c", line=678, ulDelay=5000) at util.c:4103 #3 0x00000001060d77e9 in _ntopSleepWhileSameState (file=0x105fa8d82 "main.c", line=678, secs=5) at util.c:4131 #4 0x0000000105f9eb09 in main (argc=6, argv=0x7fff65b99ae0) at main.c:678